Submit Article

 What Were the Facts of This Case?

-The first defendant, Ubin Lagoon Resort Pte Ltd, is a Singapore company that operates the Ubin Adventure Centre on Pulau Ubin.
-The first defendant had contracted with the second defendant, a Singapore company, to set up the adventure centre, supply equipment, and train the first defendant's personnel.
-The second defendant in turn contracted with the third defendant, an Australian company, to supply equipment and provide training.
+The first defendant, Ubin Lagoon Resort Pte Ltd, is a Singapore-incorporated company that operated the Ubin Adventure Centre located at Pulau Ubin.
+In the course of establishing this center, the first defendant entered into a contractual arrangement with the second defendant, another Singapore company.
+The scope of this contract included the setup of the adventure center, the supply of necessary equipment, and the training of the first defendant's personnel.
+To fulfill its obligations, the second defendant further contracted with the third defendant, an Australian entity, which was responsible for supplying the equipment and providing the specialized training required for the center's operations.

-The plaintiff, Lim Yee Ming, was seriously injured while participating in activities at the Ubin Adventure Centre.
-While being lowered from the top of a 24-meter-high tower, she suddenly dropped from a height of approximately 8 to 10 meters and fell heavily to the ground.
-As a result, the plaintiff is now paralyzed from the waist down.
+The plaintiff, Lim Yee Ming, was a participant in the activities at the Ubin Adventure Centre.
+During one such activity, she was being lowered from the top of a tower that stood 24 meters high.
+The descent went catastrophically wrong; the plaintiff suddenly dropped from a height of approximately 8 to 10 meters, falling heavily to the ground.
+The impact resulted in devastating physical injuries, most notably leaving the plaintiff paralyzed from the waist down.
+This permanent disability fundamentally altered her life, rendering her unable to work and requiring constant, expensive medical intervention and personal care.

 How Did the Court Analyse the Issues?